22 of the Toughest Interview Questions and Answers

 How to answer this question - A willingness to learn about yourself and your interests is always a good sign.
 Let them know that you've spent your time off work productively so as to chart a course for your future endeavours.

 Example - “I left my last job because I realized I needed a career shift since my work had become extremely monotonous.
-I took some time off in understanding what I truly wanted to do.
+I took some time off to understand what I truly wanted to do.
 I spent my time researching the latest in technology and business, reading case studies, and improving my communication skills to be better prepared for my next opportunity.”

 Tough Previous Work-Related Questions